jundalisay/superb/content/en/superphysics/principles/chapter-04b.md

 {{< me date="March 10, 2022" >}}
 An example of the "hardness" of this dimension is the hardness of will of Russia in invading Ukraine and in Ukraine stubbornly not giving up, not caring about the chain-reaction that it causes to other nations and the planet.

 In a better universe (with qualimath as the norm), Russia, Ukraine, and NATO will "soften" their minds and egos (less strong force, more gravitational force) as to harmonize with each other, being more sensible how their actions affect the planet.

+In this universe, such a softening can be encouraged by emphasizing the abstract, flexible aether, over rigid and hard solid matter.
 {{< /me >}}